Cashkid500/Cashkid500/README.md

 <h2>Hey! </h2>
- I'm a self-taught programmer who is learning to code for fun and enjoys learning new things and solving problems.
+ I'm a self-taught programmer who is learning to code to solve real world problems and enjoys learning new things.
 I have the hope of one day working at a company as a software developer, and until then I'll keep working on learning each day and enjoying the process. <hr>

 <h2 align = "center" >My Tech Stack</h2>